 Notre-Dame Cathedral | France | 90 | 128 | 5,500 | Classic example of early French Gothic |

-Chartres Cathedral | France | 115 | 130 | 9,000 | Best preserved medieval stained glass |
+Chartres Cathedral | France | 115 | 130 | 9,000 | Best-preserved medieval stained glass |

-Westminster Abbey | England | 102 | 156 | 3,037 | Coronation site for English monarchs |
+Westminster Abbey | England | 102 | 156 | 3,037 | Coronation site of English monarchs |

 Masterpieces of Gothic Architecture

-- Amiens Cathedral (France) - the tallest Gothic cathedral in France, considered the standard of French High Gothic.
+- Amiens Cathedral (France)—the tallest Gothic cathedral in France, considered the standard of French High Gothic.

 "When I first saw Chartres Cathedral, I was struck by how medieval masters managed to create a space filled with mystical light.
-The cathedral's stained glass transforms sunlight into divine radiance, changing color and intensity throughout the day.
-This impression cannot be conveyed in words — a Gothic cathedral must be experienced from within." — Victor Hugo, French writer
+The cathedral’s stained glass transforms sunlight into divine radiance, changing color and intensity throughout the day.
+This impression cannot be conveyed in words—a Gothic cathedral must be experienced from within." — Victor Hugo, French writer

 Success Story: Restoration of Cologne Cathedral